ghaskins/riak_wiki/pages/Eventual-Consistency.md

 * Read repair ensures data is replicated to secondary nodes, one value coming from the remaining primary, two coming from secondaries

-Similar scenario to the above, but initial read consistency expectations may degrade even further, leaving only one initial replica.
+This is similar to the scenario above, but initial read consistency expectations may degrade even further, leaving only one initial replica.